-Continuing on by jeep, visit the natural rock bridges in Jebel Burdah and Um Fruth, with the opportunity to climb them if you are feeling energetic.
+Drive to the protected area of Wadi Rum (approx. 1.5hrs), one of the most impressive desert landscapes in the world.
+See the natural rock bridges in Jebel Burdah and Um Fruth, with the opportunity to climb them if you are feeling energetic.
 You will then explore Abu Khasheba canyon on foot, your guide will wait for you at the end of the canyon, where you will drive to a spectacular location for sunset before continuing on to camp.
 (B,LB,D)

 Overnight Rum Stars Camp or similar

 After breakfast at camp, meet your guide, and your camel, and start your ride towards the red sand dunes through Rum and the Um Ishrin valleys.
 On the way, you will have a stop at Lawrence’s spring, named after T.E.
 Lawrence (Lawrence of Arabia), who fought in the Arab revolt against the Ottoman Empire.
 After marvelling at the Nabatean inscriptions in Anfashiyeh, you will leave your camels and drive four hours to the lowest point on earth, 400 metres below sea level, to the Dead Sea, where ever since the days of Herod the Great, people have flocked in search of its curative secrets.
 The area is characterised by high annual temperatures, low humidity and high atmospheric pressure.
 The air is extremely oxygen rich.
 With the highest content of minerals and salts in the world, the Dead Sea water possesses anti-inflammatory properties, and the dark mud found on its shores has been used for over 2000 years for therapeutic purposes.
 From here, you will transfer to Amman for the night.
 (B)